bielicke04/p2-agon-bielicke-friedman/README.md

 To do list:

-1. Manny aiming to work on HTML and CSS sunday lunchtime, do not expect to finish
+1. Manny - slider, hamburger menu
-2. Manny to figure out drop down menu for weather API (more of a reminder for myself as we talked about it on our call)
+2. TUES: James to work on HomePage tweaks + Media Queries + JS Pop-Up Ad
-3. TUES: James to work on HomePage tweaks + Media Queries + JS Pop-Up Ad
+3. Abigail - about page, ad for weather app and link it to James or Manny's weather widget